PabloGlezAlv/RTBEngine/RTBEngine/README.md

 2. For each shadow-casting `DirectionalLight`, calls `RenderShadowPass`.
 3. Calls `RenderGeometryPass` with the active camera.
 4. Renders the `Skybox` after opaque geometry.
+5. Renders transparent effects (`TrailRenderer`, `ParticleSystem`) via `Scene::RenderTransparentEffects`.
-5. Renders `Canvas::WorldSpace` UI through the 3D pipeline.
+6. Renders `Canvas::WorldSpace` UI through the 3D pipeline.
-6. Renders screen-space UI and ImGui overlays.
+7. Renders screen-space UI and ImGui overlays.
-7. Calls `Window::SwapBuffers()`.
+8. Calls `Window::SwapBuffers()`.

 `RenderShadowPass` binds the light's `ShadowMap` framebuffer, sets the depth-only shader, and renders every `MeshRenderer` with `RenderSceneDepthOnly()`.

 `RenderGeometryPass` binds the screen framebuffer, uploads all light data to the lit shader, uploads the shadow map texture and light-space matrix, then calls `Scene::Render(camera)` which delegates to each `MeshRenderer`.
-After scene geometry and skybox rendering, it calls `CanvasSystem::RenderWorldSpace(camera)` so world-space UI is depth-tested against the 3D scene before the ImGui HUD is drawn.
+After the skybox, it calls `Scene::RenderTransparentEffects(camera)` for trails and particles, then `CanvasSystem::RenderWorldSpace(camera)` so world-space UI is depth-tested against the 3D scene before the ImGui HUD is drawn.

 **Physics helpers:**